angeldollface/luhny/README.markdown

 - Fixed some NPM keywords.

+### Version 1.2.0

+- Added some type definitions for Typescript.
+- Updated documentation.

 ## NOTE :scroll:

 - *Luhny :iphone: :lock:* by Alexander Abraham :black_heart: a.k.a. *"Angel Dollface" :dolls: :ribbon:*